Naresh Agarwal Insults Jaya Bachchan With An Indecent Remark; Twitterati Wants Him Sacked!

 Triple Talaq: Naresh Agarwal drew flak for calling Muslim women demanding a strict law against Triple Talaq as non-Muslims and BJP supporters.
 The Muslim women who were present at the Rajya Sabha gallery to watch the Triple Talaq debate were termed BJP supporters by Agarwal.

 Lynching debate: A massive uproar broke out in the Rajya Sabha last year when the SP MP linked the names of Hindu gods with alcohol.
 He narrated an incident in 1991 when he visited a school that was turned into a jail.
 He said the names of some Hindu deities linked to some types of alcohol were written on the wall of the school.
-Pointing towards the treasury bench, Agrawal said these lines were written by "your people".
+Pointing towards the treasury bench, Agarwal said these lines were written by "your people".

 Inputs From PTI